MrVPlusOne/mrvplusone.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a research scientist at a stealth mode AI startup.
-I obtained my PhD degree in Computer Science at UT Austin, advised by [Işıl Dillig](http://www.cs.utexas.edu/~isil/) and [Greg Durrett](https://www.cs.utexas.edu/~gdurrett/).
-My PhD research focuses on combining deep learning with static analysis techniques to automate programming tasks such as inferring type annotations and suggesting code changes.
-During my first few years as a PhD student, I also explored a range of other research interests, including software security and verification, program synthesis, and robotics.
+I am a research scientist at [Augment Computing, Inc.](https://augmentcode.com) I obtained my PhD degree in Computer Science at UT Austin, advised by [Işıl Dillig](http://www.cs.utexas.edu/~isil/) and [Greg Durrett](https://www.cs.utexas.edu/~gdurrett/).
+My PhD research focuses on combining deep learning and static analysis to automate programming tasks such as type inference and code autoediting.
+During my first few years as a PhD student, I also explored a range of other research topics, including software security and verification, program synthesis, and robotics.
 Before joining UT, I received my bachelor’s degree in Physics from the University of Science and Technology of China.